LaraChat/blog/2015-05-19-developer-stories-flarum.md

   <h5>What can you tell us about the future of Flarum?</h5>
    <ul>
         <li>
           <p>It’s bright!
-I’m taking a year off from my uni course to work full-time on Flarum, and I've teamed together with the FluxBB developer, Franz Liedke.
+I’m taking a year off from my uni course to work full-time on Flarum, and I've teamed together with the developer of <a href="http://fluxbb.org" target="_blank">FluxBB</a>, Franz Liedke.
 We're hoping to have a beta out in July, and then build a great ecosystem of extensions.
 I wrote a <a href="http://tobyzerner.com/flarum" target="_blank">blog post</a> with more detail about what's ahead.</p>
         </li>
     </ul>
 </p>